-Young people are generally more pro-European than their elders2.
+Young people are generally more pro-European than their elders.
 In June 2016, when an overwhelming majority of young British citizens voted to remain in the European Union, it became clear that young voters want a different kind of outcome than the older generations.
-It does not mean that young people do not want to improve the way the EU functions, however they may be more inclined to use other ways to participate such as protests.
-Younger generations are not necessarily less politically active than previous generations, but have slightly different values and concerns than their elders3.
+It does not mean that young people do not want to improve the way the EU functions, and many make their voices heard in many different ways such as climate protests.

+Younger generations are not necessarily less politically active than previous generations, but have slightly different values and concerns than their elders.
 They have entered the labour market during one of the worst recessions in living memory.
-They also face global challenges such as climate change or terrorism which makes them more aware of global actions.
-2 Flash Eurobarometer European Parliament Youth Survey (September 2021) 3 Ipsos MORI (2018).
-Ipsos Thinks: Beyond Binary: The lives and choices of Generation Z
+They also face global challenges such as climate change or terrorism which make them more aware of global actions.